Step #1: Determine Your Draw Weight Requirements

 To get you started in choosing the right arrows for a beginner, please see:

 - Guide to choosing arrows for your recurve bow

-Again: don’t waste too much time trying to buy the perfect arrows.
+Again: don’t waste your time trying to buy the perfect arrows if you haven’t got some experience shooting a bow yet.
 Just get some good ones and experiment.